romanha/elasticsearch-status-monitor/readme.md

 java -jar elasticsearch-status-monitor-[version]-jar-with-dependencies.jar
 ```

-The tool will create a folder called `reports` in the directory of the JAR.
+The tool will create a folder called `reports` in the directory from where the JAR is called.
 This folder includes all generated reports.
+Users can customize this path to the reports via configuration.

 Each report is stored in a folder representing the time of the report generation, for example `reports/2021-03-11 22-43-50/index.html`.